-- Cardiac Output is increased in order to maintain blood flow, and therefore oxygen supply to the body’s tissues.
+- Cardiac Output is increased to maintain blood flow, and therefore oxygen supply to the body’s tissues

 - Detection of an increase in pCO2 leads to an increase in ventilation.
 More CO2 is exhaled, the pCO2 decreases and returns to normal.

 - Detection of a decrease in pCO2 leads to a decrease in ventilation.
 Less CO2 is retained in the lungs, the pCO2 increases and returns to normal.

 The mechanism behind how central chemoreceptors detect changes in arterial pCO2 is more complex, and is related to changes in the pH of the Cerebral Spinal Fluid (CSF).

 The pH of the CSF is established by the ratio of pCO2 : [HCO3–].

 The HCO3– levels remain relatively constant.
 CO2 freely diffuses across the blood brain barrier, from the arterial blood supply into the CSF.
 CO2 reacts with H2O, producing carbonic acid, which lowers the pH.
 This means that the pH of the CSF is inversely proportional to the arterial pCO2.

 However if pCO2 levels stay abnormal for a longer period of time, e.g. three days or more, choroid plexus cells within the blood brain barrier allow HCO3– ions to enter the CSF.
 Movement of HCO3– ions alters the pH which in turn resets the pCO2 to a different value.
 This can be relevant in certain diseases, such as Chronic Obstructive Pulmonary Disease (COPD).

 Clinical Relevance – Hypoventilation

 Hypoventilation is a decrease in the rate of ventilation which leads to a build-up of carbon dioxide within the body, commonly known as hypercapnia.
 This causes the blood to become acidic when dissolved, and can be dangerous as it can cause vital proteins, such as enzymes, to denature.

 Common causes include: COPD, chest wall deformities, neurological defects and obesity.

 Clinical Relevance – Hyperventilation

-Hyperventilation is an increase in the rate of ventilation that leads to a depletion of carbon dioxide within the body, known clinically as hypocapnia, causing our blood to become more alkaline.
+Hyperventilation is an increase in the rate of ventilation that leads to a depletion of carbon dioxide within the blood, known clinically as hypocapnia, causing it to become more alkaline.
 This decreases free calcium levels and can lead to symptoms such as pins and needles (paraesthesia) or muscle cramps, due to the increased excitability of nerves and muscles